caluagjeromef/caluagjeromef/README.md

+# Jerome Caluag

-# About Me
+## About me
 Hi!
-My name is **Jerome Caluag** and I am a BSIT student, with a passion for programming.
+I am an Information Technology student who has a passion for programming.

-As an aspiring software engineer, I am always looking for opportunities to learn and grow in the field.
-I am excited to share my projects and contributions on GitHub and collaborate with others in the community.
+As an aspiring Software Engineer, I am always looking for opportunities to learn and grow in the field.

 ## Tech Stack
 During my academic years, I gained experience with these technologies: